Jim Wu (Concertmaster)

-She is a recent graduate with an Engineering Science degree from the University of Auckland.
-To fuel her quarter life crisis travel plans, Kelly now works as an analyst with Air New Zealand.
+Kelly is an Engineering Science graduate from the University of Auckland, and currently works as an analyst at Air New Zealand.

 Jessie is in her second year at the University of Auckland, where she studies a BA/BMus conjoint degree in psychology and classical performance viola with Stephen Larsen.

 Originally from Christchurch, Jessie joined AYO in mid-2018.
 She has played in the NZSO National Youth Orchestra for the 2017-2018 seasons, in the NZSQ Adam Chamber Music summer school, and in the finals of the NZCT Chamber Music Contest.

 When not practising/studying/sleeping, Jessie enjoys finding new music to listen to, running in the Auckland Domain, and reading books that make her feel (falsely) intellectual.

 Jasper is a Year 12 student at St Mary’s College.
 She has been playing the violin since the age of 6 and has been playing the viola since Year 8.
 Her experience includes being a part of the APPA for 5 years, attending the APO workshop for 5 years, Aotea Youth Symphony for 2 years and St Mary’s College orchestras.
 She also participated at the 2014 WAPAC and SAPAC and received an award for being the Most Promising Junior String Player.
 Jasper was accepted into the NZSO Mentoring Programme in 2017 and was mentored by violist Peter Barber.